Fredkim-labs/virutal-machine/README.md

 ![image](https://github.com/user-attachments/assets/b7553ea9-1212-4c64-bee6-48df140ec388)
 <br><br>

-- Go to the Azure portal and search for Network Security Groups, Click on your Linux-VM , Click on Settings
+- Go to the Azure portal and search for Network Security Groups, Click on your Linux VM, Click on Settings
 - Click on inbound security rule.

 - This is the firewall for the Linux computer